microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectByObjectId.md

 PS C:\WINDOWS\system32> Get-EntraObjectByObjectId -ObjectIds 2af3478a-27da-4837-a387-b22b3fb236a8, c4fdf87f-f68e-4859-8bcf-36579b66005e
 ```

-This example demonstrates how to retrieve objects specified by the objectIds.
+This example demonstrates how to retrieve objects specified by the ObjectIds.

 ### Example 2: Get an object by types
 ```powershell